kubernetes-csi/csi-proxy/docs/API.md

 APIs are defined by protobuf files; each API group should live in its own directory under `client/api/<api_group_name>` in this repo's root (e.g. `client/api/iscsi`), and then define each of its version in `client/api/<api_group_name>/<version>/api.proto` files (e.g. `client/api/iscsi/v1/api.proto`).
 Each `proto` file should define exactly one RPC service.

 Internally, there is only one server `struct` per API group, that handles all the versions for that API group.
-That server is defined in this repo's `internal/server/<api_group_name>` (e.g. `internal/server/iscsi`) go package.
+That server is defined in this repo's `pkg/server/<api_group_name>` (e.g. `pkg/server/iscsi`) go package.
 This go package should follow the following pattern:

 <a name="serverPkgTree"></a>
 ```
-internal/server/<api_group_name>
+pkg/server/<api_group_name>
-├── internal
+├── impl
 │   └── types.go
 └── server.go
 ```